BisakhaD/CZ4010-Applied-Crypto/README.md

-# CZ4010 Applied Cryptography - Implementing a Certification Authority
+# Implementing a Certification Authority

 ## Project Description
 This project deals with the implementation of a certification authority using RSA and Elliptic Curves (EC) as the encryption key and SHA-256 as the hashing algorithm.
 Firstly, a root certification authority (CA) is created.
 To implement trusting hierachies, and safegaurd the root CA, the host is prompted to create an intermediate CA automatically.
 This intermediate CA is used to sign other certification on the behalf of the root ca. Moreover, a simple console is created to allow hosts to easily access the various functions and actions they can perform such as viewing certificates, sign them and even revoking signatures.